-Where a candidate enters an Apprenticeship agreement with previous related learning experience, this needs to be recognised (see QCF Guidance on Claiming Credit for further details).
-To count towards Apprenticeship certification, previous learning experience must be recorded using the appropriate Awarding Organisation's QCF 'Recognition of Prior Learning' procedures and the hours recorded may then count towards the off-the-job hours required to complete the Apprenticeship.
+Where a candidate enters an Apprenticeship agreement with previous related learning experience, this needs to be recognised.
+To count towards Apprenticeship certification, previous learning experience must be recorded using the appropriate Awarding Organisation's 'Recognition of Prior Learning' procedures and the hours recorded may then count towards the off-the-job hours required to complete the Apprenticeship.

 For apprentices with prior uncertificated learning experience, the off-the-job learning must have been acquired within two years of application for the Apprenticeship certificate or apprentices must have been continuously employed in the relevant job role in the industry for two years duration.
 Due to the fast paced changes to technology within the Creative Media Industries, it is essential that off-the-job training counted towards this framework is current or can be quickly updated, and the use of initial assessments should clearly identify any additional training requirements.